jonlunsford/epoxi/README.md

 # Epoxi

-EPOXI, like the spacecraft, is an ambitions Elixir OTP MTA (Mail Transfer Agent).
+EPOXI, like the spacecraft, is an Elixir OTP MDA (Mail Delivery Agent).

 ## Installation